Garcia-Rodriguez/Niche-Dynamics_A.S._from-Islands/README.md

    4. The code used to estimate NMIs
    5. The code for the GLMMs
    6. A folder containing the shapefiles used to define native ranges of each species
+   7. The file Data_CLUSTERS+HII+InvTime.csv contains additional information on Human Impact Index and Time since introduction.
+This information,           however, is not available for all clusters